RajeshTharyan/waffle/README.md

 # 🧇 The Waffle Cube
-## A Three-Dimensional Embeddings Framework for Quantifying Managerial Verbosity
+## A Three-Dimensional Embeddings Framework for Quantifying Verbosity

 **Authors:** Haku Rajesh, Rajesh Tharyan and Insight Companion
 **Date:** November 27, 2025